profico/claude-reviewer/README.md

 ## Permissions

-The workflow requires these permissions (automatically granted when using `workflow_call`):
+The workflow requires these permissions (must be explicitly granted in the calling workflow):

 - `contents: read` - To read the repository code
 - `pull-requests: write` - To post review comments
 - `id-token: write` - For OIDC authentication

+**Important:** You must add the `permissions` block to your workflow job as shown in all examples above.
+Reusable workflows do not inherit permissions by default.

 ## Troubleshooting